GERT-GraphicsExtendedRealityTeam/CS-Outreach-Kits/README.md

 This workshop is suitable for young people in Years 10 and 11.
 For this workshop:

     - We will need one BBC micro: bit, and micro: Maqueen robot.
-    - Print out the maze sheet.
+    - Print out the maze sheet or you can use electrical tape to build the maze.
     - The worksheet with instructions, which can be seen below.

 <img align="left" width="30" height="30" src="https://github.com/NadineAB/Brunel-CS-Outreach-Kits/assets/7339533/6dff3979-958f-4414-8800-1c96b00b61e1">